Has anyone else noticed that our new reps aren’t staying as long as they used to?

 - One last scary trend: Our demand for results is skyrocketing.
 We can thank SaaS for this.
 A VC-funded SaaS startup (who hire BDR’s like my 7year old goes through a pack of M&M’s) has the pressure of “disruptive growth” on their shoulders.
 Up and to the right isn’t good enough, these guys want lines that go straight north.
 This means we aren’t taking the time to develop these folks, we’re not letting a natural learning and experience curve happen.
 The train is moving fast and as leaders we’re more worried about throwing fuel on the fire than caring about whether or not our fuel is sustainably sourced.
 (I think that makes new reps coal or wood in this analogy.
 That was a bit awkward…but the picture it paints isn’t wrong.)

 So is this “the perfect talent storm?”
-I’d venture to say your recruiting budgets and empty seats say yes.
-Recruiting and interviewing is nearly a full-time pursuit for most sales leaders – pulling focus from the real business of driving sales and developing our reps.
+I’d venture to say your sales rep recruiting budgets and empty seats say ‘yes’.
+Recruiting and interviewing sales reps is nearly a full-time pursuit for most sales leaders – pulling focus from the real business of driving sales and developing our reps.
 If the BDR / SDR position has a revolving door, it’s a big problem for you and a bigger one for the sales industry.
 Because reps that could have succeeded in better-fit jobs, less pressure, or with more development are revolving right OUT of sales.
 So what can we expect on the other side of this perfect storm?

 A drought is coming.